KacieAhmed/Alchemy-TakeHome/README.md

 ## Step 3: Build:

 * The first thing we will be doing is setting up our gas limit and alert variables.
-When the gas of the incoming blocks is over 5000000000, we will set the variable to false.
-Later on we will make it so that if the gas goes under 5000000000, the gasUnder12A05F200 variable will be set to true.
+When the gas of the incoming blocks is over 5000000000, we will set the alert variable to false.
+Later on we will make it so that if the gas goes under 5000000000, the alert variable will be set to true.

  ```
 import { JsonRpcProvider } from '@ethersproject/providers'